 By default, a VMware certificate uses localhost.localdomain as the hostname for the ESXi server.

-To replace the VMware default certificate with a certificate that is generated using the hostname of the ESXi server, follow these example steps on the ESXi server:
+It is necessary to replace the VMware default certificate with the certificate generated by using the host name of the ESXi server.
+For details about the procedure, see the VMware documentation.